mozolin/matter-thread/install/office_network.md

 The "[Home-Assistant-Matter-Hub](https://github.com/t0bst4r/home-assistant-addons)" add-on allows us to bypass this limitation.
 ![](office_network/on_matter_hub_filter.png)

-This add-on generates a QR code and Manual Pairing Code that can be successfully scanned by both Yandex Hub and Google Nest Hub, and adds new devices to both ecosystems.
+This add-on generates a QR code and a manual pairing code that can be successfully used by both Yandex Hub and Google Nest Hub, and adds new devices to both ecosystems.
+However, the add-on can only be commissioned for one ecosystem; all other devices connect through the first connected one.
 ![](office_network/on_matter_hub_list.png)

 If there is a problem with removing an unnecessary bridge, we set a filter that cannot be matched, so no entities are created, and we can remove the bridge.